rozek/raspi-pico-kaluma-neopixel/README.md

 All examples assume a 16x16 RGB LED matrix connected to Pin 19.
 Just copy them into your clipboard, paste them into the Kaluma Web IDE and "Upload":

 * **`Intensity-Test-linear-non-dimmed.js`**<br>fills a 16x16 LED matrix with a variety of colors with linearly increasing RGB values ranging from 0 to 255.
 Neopixel LEDs usually shine quite bright, perhaps too bright - try this example to see what I mean
-* **`Intensity-Test-linear-dimmed.js`**<br>fills a 16x16 LED matrix with a variety of colors and a linearly increasing RGB values ranging from 0 to 1/16th of the potential maximum.
+* **`Intensity-Test-linear-dimmed.js`**<br>fills a 16x16 LED matrix with a variety of colors and linearly increasing RGB values ranging from 0 to 1/16th of the potential maximum.
 This example is like the previous one, but does not exhaust the complete intensity range of Neopixel LEDs
-* **`Intensity-Test-non-linear-non-dimmed.js`**<br>fills a 16x16 LED matrix with a variety of colors and a quadratically increasing RGB values ranging from 0 to 256.
+* **`Intensity-Test-non-linear-non-dimmed.js`**<br>fills a 16x16 LED matrix with a variety of colors and quadratically increasing RGB values ranging from 0 to 256.
 Linearly increasing the RGB values of a Neopixel LED does not lead to a linearly increasing brightness - this example therefore uses quadratically increasing RGB values which seem to do a better job
-* **`Intensity-Test-non-linear-dimmed.js`**<br>fills a 16x16 LED matrix with a variety of colors and a quadratically increasing intensity ranging from 0 to 1/16th of the potential maximum.
+* **`Intensity-Test-non-linear-dimmed.js`**<br>fills a 16x16 LED matrix with a variety of colors and quadratically increasing intensity ranging from 0 to 1/16th of the potential maximum.
 This example is like the previous one, but does not exhaust the complete intensity range of Neopixel LEDs

 ## License ##